girik21/antraReact/advancedTraining/BasicConcepts/Concepts.md

 # 15 Explain immutability in one sentence.

 - Immutability refers to a property or value that cannot be changed after it's created.

+# 16 What is FLUX?

+- Flux is a pattern for how data flows through a React application.
+The major idea about flux is that there can only be a single source of truth (store) and can be updated by triggering actions.

+# 17 What is Redux?
+How do you use it with React components?

+- Redux is a JS library that helps us write consistent and maintainable global state management.

+- ` React-Redux ` helps us integrate Redux with our React Components.

+- To use it with React components we need to:

+- Install redux using any package manager
+- Create a redux store by passing a reducer function.
+The store will help us maintain the application state.
+- We wrap the app with the `Provider` component and pass the store as a prop.
+- Use Redux state and actions.

+    - `useSelector`: Allows us to extract data from the redux store state.
+    - `useDispatch`: Allows us to to access the `dispatch()` function so we can dispatch actionsto the store

+- We define actions to help us handle different actions.

+# 18. What is a reducer?

+- A reducer is a function that receives the current state and an action object, then it decides on how to update the state if necessary and return the new state.

+`(state, action) => newState`

+# 19. How do you choose between ContextAPI and Redux for global state management?

+- Both Redux and Context API provide a way to manage the state of our application in a predictable way.
+- They also both provide a global state that can be accessed by any component in the component tree.

+Some reasons to choose between ContextApi and Redux are:

+## Complexity:
+ - If the app has a lot of state to be managed then we can choose `Redux` as it helps us make app easy to debug using its given debugging UI and can help improve performance more.

+## Simplicity:
+- Context API is a good choice if we have a small to medium-sized application with simple state management needs.
+It can be simpler to use than Redux and can make passing data between components easier without having to manually pass props down at every level.

+- At the end of the day, choice between the two depends on the specific needs of the application.

+# 20 What is redux thunk and why do you want to use it?

+- Redux Thunk is middleware that allows us to return functions, rather than just actions, within Redux.

+- One of the main use cases for this middleware is for handling actions that might  be asynchronous, for example, using axios to send a GET request.

+- Redux Thunk allows us to dispatch those actions asynchronously and resolve each promise that gets returned.